Date of Degree

 Result: There was a significant difference in the mean microtensile bond strength between WW and EW substrate condition for ER2 (p=0.0443).
 The mean microtensile bond strength with EW was significantly greater.

 Conclusion: Unlike prior research using normal dentin, EW bonding had significant effect only on 6 month bond strength to CAD for ER2.

 Copyright 2009 Tipapat Attathom

 Attathom, Tipapat.
-"Effect of ethanol-wet bonding to caries affected dentin." thesis, University of Iowa, 2009.
+"Effect of ethanol-wet bonding to caries affected dentin."
+Master's thesis, University of Iowa, 2009.